-Per Brevard County Landscaping, Land Clearing and Tree Protection ordinance, Section 62-4331(3), a purpose and intent of the ordinance is to encourage the protection of Heritage Specimen and Protected Trees.
-The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for Protected and Specimen tree preservation, and canopy coverage requirements.
-Land clearing is not permitted without prior authorization by NRM.
-Land clearing is not permitted without prior authorization by NRM.
-Applicant should contact NRM at 321-633-2016 prior to performing any land clearing activities.
+Protected and Specimen Trees may exist on the parcel.
+Per Brevard County Landscaping, Land Clearing and Tree Protection ordinance, Section 62-4331(3), encourages the protection of Specimen Trees.
+The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for preservation and canopy coverage requirements.